mattanapol-nocnoc/LaVague/docs/docs/contributing/general.md

 !!!
 "LaVague package structure"
     Note, LaVague is split into various sub-packages to ease issues relating to dependency conflicts.

-    If you are making changes to files belonging to one of our subpackages (LIST OF PACKAGES here), you will need to run `poetry install` within this specific folder and not just at the root of LaVague.
+    The LaVague repo is made up of many subpackages.
+If you are modifying a subpackage outside of our default `lavague.core` package such as `lavague.gradio`, you will need to run `poetry install` within this specific folder to see your changes.